 Is there a legal definition of a franchise and, if so, what is it?

-Franchising in Malaysia is governed by the Malaysian Franchise Act 1998 (as amended by the Franchise (Amendment) Act 2020) (FA), which came into force on 28 April 2022.
-The FA defines a ‘franchise’ as a contract or an agreement, either expressed or implied, whether oral or written, between two or more persons by which-
+In Malaysia, franchising is governed by the Franchise Act 1998 (Act 590, or “the Act”).
+Section 4 of the Act defines “franchise” as a contract or an agreement, either expressed or implied, whether oral or written, between two or more persons by which:

 - the franchisor grants to the franchisee the right to operate a business according to the franchise system as determined by the franchisor during a term to be determined by the franchisor;